herrevilkitten/holiday-in-ten-towns/Session_8.md

 	* Inside, Midnight found no one in the room, but did find some sleeping bags and a table with a number of items on it.
 		* A map of Icewind Dale with the settlements and Kelvin's Caern marked off, along with a place in the mountain.s
 		* Dried rations
 	* Gryn and Midnight continued searching.
 They heard some light breathing that suddenly stopped.
 Gryn called out "Hello" and then poked in the direction of the breathing with his staff.
-Breathing person took a swing at Gryn. _Everyone heard this._
+Breathing person took a swing at Gryn. _Everyone heard this._ The person's invisibility faded and he appeared to be a white-skinned dwarven
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTE1MzM3MDgsLTE3MTg1ODM1NDcsMT
+eyJoaXN0b3J5IjpbNDU1ODA0MDEzLC0xNzE4NTgzNTQ3LDEwND
-A0OTEzMDk3LC02NDk4MjAyOTksLTk5MzY2Mzc2MSwtMTI0MDc4
+kxMzA5NywtNjQ5ODIwMjk5LC05OTM2NjM3NjEsLTEyNDA3ODY5
-NjkxMSwtMTQ4MzgzOTEzOCwxNDE5NjM4MDYzLDEwMzI5MTA2Nj
+MTEsLTE0ODM4MzkxMzgsMTQxOTYzODA2MywxMDMyOTEwNjYxXX
-FdfQ==
+0=
 -->